bergsans/archaize-js/text/5_the_abstract_syntax_tree.md

 <pre>
-Esprima includes both a lexical analyzer (a tokenizer) and a syntax  analyzer (another  word for  AST).
+Esprima includes both a lexical analyzer (a tokenizer) and a syntax   analyzer (another  word   for  AST, well what comes before).
 Somewhere in its inner workings, it starts out with by  performing a lexical analysis of  the code (["function", "addNums",  "(", "...", "nums", ")" ...]).

 A  lexical analysis  breaks down  the code  into atoms,  the smallest possible semantic  unit of the code,  and creates a